 Passing rates on licensing exams taken by students seeking initial teaching certificates are reported to the U.S. Department of Education.
-The certification rate for all students taking their exams in 2011-2012 was 95 percent.
+The passing rate for all students taking their exams in 2013-2014 was 95 percent.

 The college is implementing a new teacher education program, TechTeach.
-Students entering the program in spring 2013 or later will participate in a field-based, competency-based curriculum that features a full year of student teaching.
+Students entering the program participate in a field-based, competency-based curriculum that features a full year of student teaching.
 The new TechTeach program has been developed by university faculty in partnership with public school personnel.
 Those who complete the new program will be highly capable teachers able to begin their teaching careers as skilled professionals.

-Appropriate coursework will accompany student teaching.
-Student teachers will follow the school district calendar for new teachers and participate in professional development opportunities with their cooperating teachers.
+Appropriate coursework accompanies student teaching.
+Student teachers follow the school district calendar for new teachers and participate in professional development opportunities with their cooperating teachers.

 All students seeking initial teaching certification at Texas Tech must successfully complete a series of competency-based performance assessments.

 The College of Education prepares students for a variety of teaching certificates.
-For a list of available certificates, please see the college website (www.educ.ttu.edu/certification).
+For a list of available certificates, please see the college website.

 Degree and Teacher Certification Programs.
 Degree and teacher certification programs are two distinct programs.
 Freshmen or transfer students are admitted by an appropriate college to a degree program leading to a bachelor's degree.
 Eligible students at the junior level are admitted to a teacher certification program that leads to a Texas teaching certificate.
 The certification program includes the state-mandated Texas Examinations of Educator Standards (TExES) exams.
-Students must pass all appropriate TExES exams for teacher certification, but the exam is not a graduation requirement for a bachelor’s degree.
+Students must pass all appropriate TExES exams for teacher certification.

 Admission to a college degree program does not ensure admission to an upper-division teacher certification program.
 Students seeking teacher certification may apply to a certification program through an admission process.
 Application forms are available at www.educ.ttu.edu.
 The middle-level program and special education program accept applications once a year in the spring for the fall semester.
 Students seeking all other certificates may apply twice a year.
 Application deadlines are generally February for the fall semester and mid-September for the spring semester.
 For specific details, consult a College of Education advisor.
 To be considered for admission to teacher certification programs, students must meet the following minimum prerequisites: